Skip to content

 How do airline credit cards work?

 You can use an air miles card for everyday spending just as you would with a normal credit card.
-Every time you make a purchase with your card, you’ll earn air miles rewards points.
+Here’s how it works:

 Types of air miles credit cards